lerner10/ansible-exercises/README.md

-Those are all ptbses for ansible chapter in matas3
+Those are some ptbses for ansible chapter in matas3